 -

-RM 5,000 seed funding awarded to three selected selected teams or businesses only
+RM 5,000 seed funding awarded to three selected teams or businesses only

 -

-RM 5,000 Unity development support per selected selected teams or businesses only
+RM 5,000 Unity development support per selected teams or businesses only

 -